Fluid inclusion: Extraterrestrial

+Fluid inclusions have been reported in samples from (162173) Ryugu and (101955) Bennu.

 Metamorphic signatures

 In the recent years, fluid inclusion research has been extensively applied to understand the role of fluids in the deep crust and crust-mantle interface.
 Fluid inclusions trapped within granulite facies rocks have provided important clues on the petrogenesis of dry granulite facies rocks through the influx of CO_{2}-rich fluids from sub-lithospheric sources.
 CO_{2}-rich fluid inclusions were also recorded from a number of ultra high temperature granulite facies terranes, suggesting the involvement of CO_{2} in extreme crustal metamorphism.
 Some recent studies speculate that CO_{2} derived by sub-solidus decarbonation reactions during extreme metamorphism has contributed to the deglaciation of the snowball Earth.

 Orogenic application

 Fluid inclusions trapped in veins and minerals have been used as a proxy to explore the deformation history in orogenic belts.
 As fluid activities are considerably more in shear zones in an orogenic belt, the fluid inclusions in a shear zone have been also used to explore the seismic activities during the evolution of the shear zone.
 In orogenic belts the earthquakes sometimes attributed to be linked with fluid activity at depth.
 Indirect geophysical evidence points out the role of fluid in earthquakes in many shear zones, however a few studies provide geological evidence for the role of fluid in earthquakes.